 She’s watching.
 Waiting.
 Apparently, it’s only when I’m alone that she respects my peace.

 I set my hands upon my lap, and exhale deeply.
 After a moment, I whisper so softly, I’m sure most wouldn’t be able to tell I was speaking at all.

 “I’ve come to speak with you.”

-Before my eye she appears, a spirit that seems to form out of the glow of the moonlight.
-She appears standing straight up, arms crossed, deep violet eyes piercing me like daggers.
+Before my eye the moonlight coalesces into thin woman wearing the colorful clothing of a noblewoman.
+She manifests standing straight up, arms crossed, four wings spread wide, deep violet eyes piercing me like daggers.